 “Tough but melodic…with a Texas accent…straightforward originals balanced with some smart covers.”

-Lisa R and The Lucky Stars is what happens when you mix together music and musicians from North Carolina, Oklahoma and Texas.
+Lisa R and The Lucky Stars is what happens when you mix together music and musicians from North Carolina and Texas.
 Lisa R is a transplanted Texan and brought with her to Durham the varied types of music she grew up with: Tex-Czech Polkas, Tejano, Conjunto, Austin R&B & Cosmic Country and Texas Roadhouse Rock and Roll.
-When you add some of Durham’s best, Leslie Land (bass and backing vocals), Luis Rodriguez (lead guitar and a transplanted Oklahoman), George Hindenach (drums), Willie Painter (lead guitar and another Texan) and Robert Hudson (drums), you get something mighty special.
+When you add some of Durham’s best, Leslie Land (bass and backing vocals), George Hindenach (drums), and Elana Scheiner (cello), you get something mighty special.

 We've finished our new album, My Memories Are Made of Songs, at Deep Sound Studio in Durham and it will be released on July 30th.
 Studio owner and engineer, Peter Kimosh, is the Co-Producer on this project and the Producer of The Lucky Stars’ new standalone single, ‘Pandementia,’ available now wherever you get your music.